Energy efficiency project support

 - are able to demonstrate their commitment to energy management by, for example, having an active energy management policy or having completed an energy management assessment within the last 24 months.

-To qualify for a grant, a project must:
+To qualify for funding support, a project must:

 - have been identified and evaluated through a robust energy audit, feasibility study or other process acceptable to EECA